Euricom/case-iot-gateway/README.md

 ## REST API

 The gateway has a REST inteface for controlling the IoT devices.
 This REST interface is not really used (only used when developing/testing if devices behave correctly).
-So the following diagram does not show the REST interface.

 ## Technical architecture